DKlintukhov/youtube_downloader/README.md

-# youtube_downloader
+# Youtube downloader
-Allows to download videos or entire playlists from the Youtube.
+## Allows to download videos or entire playlists from the Youtube.